SMAPPNYU/smappboard/README.md

 then type `make runprod` you can check the makefile to see what it does exactly but it basically run gunicorn with a few workers.

-youll have to craete files:
-env.sh (in project root)
-smappboard_users.json (next to app.py in smappboard/)
+you will have to create files: env.sh (in project root) smappboard_users.json (next to app.py in smappboard/)